Novel number two is on its way – here’s the first chapter.

 “Does this look all-right?” she asks, without turning her head.

 Tonight Jen is wearing a Sex Pistols T-Shirt and a tight leather skirt.
 Her stockings are probably a gift from the boss.
-The shoes, on the other hand, are sensible.
+The boots, on the other hand, are sensible.
 Jen is just over five feet tall and her hair falls in thick hazel curls, as much outwards as downwards.

 “You look fine Jen,” I say.
 “And I think ‘Never Mind the Bollocks’ is saying something while you serve up the bean goulash.”